mangobatao/c-tricks/README.md

 c-tricks
 ========

-study notes for c traps and pitfalls
+Study Notes for C Traps and Pitfalls